This post may contain affiliate links. Read our disclosure here.

 Tip #10: Offer your customers refreshments

 Have a pitcher of water and some plastic cups available on a hot day.
 You may even be able to bring in a few extra dollars by selling cans of soda or small snacks like chips, cookies, or fruit.
-Let your kids try their hand at an entrepenurial venture—no one can say no to such a cute little face!
+Let your kids try their hand at an entrepreneurial venture—no one can say no to such a cute little face!
 Just be sure that everything looks and is sanitary.
-No one wants to buy something that your kids are putting their dirty hands all over, or see you touch your merchandise or money then serve you a cookie.
+Hand sanitizer is also a nice touch.

 Tip #11: Be smart!